Cloudflare Inc CEO & Chair of - GuruFocus.com

 Conclusion

-Matthew Prince's recent sale of 157,152 shares of Cloudflare Inc is part of a broader trend of insider selling over the past year.
-While this may raise concerns for some investors, it is essential to consider the stock's current undervaluation based on its GF Value and other factors that could impact its future performance.
+While the recent insider sell by Matthew Prince and the overall trend of insider selling in the past year may raise concerns, it is crucial to consider the broader context of Cloudflare Inc's business performance and valuation.
+The stock appears to be significantly undervalued based on its price-to-GF-Value ratio, which could present an attractive opportunity for investors.
 As always, thorough research and analysis are necessary before making any investment decisions.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.